-The daughter of a chemist and a biologist, Lisa Rayner has long had an interest in the natural world.
-As a young girl she was an avid collector of sea shells, rocks, bird feathers and more.
-The evidence can be found in every room of her house.
-She spent much of her time exploring the forest around her Delaware home.
-Her mother introduced her to weaving on a floor loom at a young age.
+The child of a chemist and a biologist, Lisa has long had an interest in the natural world.
+As a young person, Lisa was an avid collector of sea shells, rocks, bird feathers and more.
+Lisa spent much of their time exploring the forest around their Delaware home.
+Lisa's mother introduced Lisa to weaving on a floor loom at a young age.
 (Pronouns used here reflect Lisa's preference as a person of non-binary gender.)

-Lisa is a self-directed person who enjoys her solitude and a few good friends.
-One exasperated teacher wrote in her second grade report card, "Lisa tends to play with little books, paper, yarn, etc. and rushes through assignments."
+Lisa is a self-directed person who has long preferred to focus on creative pursuits.
+One exasperated teacher wrote in a second grade report card, "Lisa tends to play with little books, paper, yarn, etc. and rushes through assignments."

-In 1996 Lisa obtained a word processor while dumpster-diving and wrote the first edition of Growing Food in the Southwest Mountains: A Permaculture Approach to Gardening Above 6,500 Feet in Arizona, New Mexico, Southern Colorado and Southern Utah.
+In 1996 Lisa found a word processor in a dumpster and wrote the first edition of Growing Food in the Southwest Mountains: A Permaculture Approach to Gardening Above 6,500 Feet in Arizona, New Mexico, Southern Colorado and Southern Utah.
 The first edition, printed on a tired and temperamental photocopier, was closer to a pamphlet than a book.
-The fourth edition of the book was published in 2013.
+The fourth edition of the book (280 pages) was published in 2013.
 During the years that Lisa spent revising her garden book, Lisa became the coordinator of the Juniper Street Community Garden and gardened there for eight years.
 Over the years Lisa has also gardened in small backyard plots, both in Flagstaff and Santa Fe.

-Also in 1996, Lisa got to know her future husband Dan Frazier at monthly vegetarian EarthSave potlucks.
-From 2000 to 2002, Lisa and Dan published a small progressive newspaper that advocated for the protection of northern Arizona's environmental riches, the preservation of Flagstaff's small-town charm, and social justice issues.
-During this time, Lisa also ran a community currency program called Flagstaff Neighborly Notes.
+In 1996, Lisa got to know their future husband, Dan, at monthly vegetarian EarthSave potlucks.
+From 2000 to 2002, Lisa and Dan published a monthly newspaper that advocated for the protection of northern Arizona's environmental riches, the preservation of Flagstaff's small-town charm, and social justice issues.
+Lisa also ran a community currency program.

 Lisa has been a solar cook since 1995.
-She started her solar cooking adventures with a used cardboard CooKitTM panel cooker from Solar Cookers International bought for $10 and later purchased the Sun OvenTM she currently cooks with on her south-facing townhome balcony.
-She published her second book The Sunny Side of Cooking: Solar cooking and other ecologically friendly cooking methods for the 21st century in 2007.
+Lisa started off using a cardboard CooKitTM panel cooker from Solar Cookers International bought for $10.
+Later Lisa purchased the Sun Oven™ which was used extensively in Flagstaff on Lisa's south-facing townhome balcony.
+Lisa published a second book, The Sunny Side of Cooking: Solar cooking and other ecologically friendly cooking methods for the 21st century in 2007.

-Lisa has baked her own bread with a sourdough culture since 1995.
-In 2009, she published Wild Bread - Hand-baked sourdough artisan bread in your own kitchen.
+Lisa has baked their own bread with a sourdough culture since 1995.
+In 2009 Lisa published Wild Bread - Hand-baked sourdough artisan bread in your own kitchen.

 A canner since 2003, Lisa was unsatisfied with most canning books because they did not explain the principles behind safe canning methods.
-She also wanted to can with only natural, sustainably-produced ingredients.
-She ended up writing the book for which she had been searching, The Natural Canning Resource Book: A guide to home canning with locally-grown, sustainably-produced and fair trade foods.
+Lisa also wanted to can with only natural, sustainably-produced ingredients.
+After much research, in 2010 Lisa wrote The Natural Canning Resource Book: A guide to home canning with locally-grown, sustainably-produced and fair trade foods.